 "Globalization of the economy is a new kind of corporate

-colonialism visited upon poor countries and the poor in rich countries
+colonialism visited upon poor countries and the poor in rich countries."

 - Vandana Shiva - Environmental Activist from India